 This article focuses on optical microscopes, but not only those of conventional types.

 Conventional optical microscopes work based on imaging with visible light, i.e., in the wavelength region from 400 to 700 nm.

 Basic Optical Setup; Magnification

-Some moderate degree of magnification (e.g. 20 ×) can be achieved with a loupe (magnifying glass), which is often a single lens held relatively close to the eye.
-This concept, however, is quite limiting; it is not practical for strong magnification.
+Some moderate degree of magnification (e.g. 20 ×) can be achieved with a loupe or a magnifying glass, which is often a single lens.
+That concept, however, is quite limiting; it is not practical for strong magnification.

 There is an intermediate image of the object within the instrument, generated by the objective.
 There can also be an additional lens in the tube (not shown in Figure 1), which together with the objective forms the intermediate image.

 The overall microscope magnification can be seen as the product of the magnification of objective and eyepiece.
 The microscope objective contributes a magnification factor typically between 4 and 100, while the eyepiece gives another factor of 5 or 10, for example.
 This means that the overall magnification may be as small as 20 in some cases and 1000 in other cases.

 Microscopes often contain multiple objectives on a rotatable nosepiece, for example: